Want to find motivated sellers? You’re not the only one.

-Searching through public records data can be a messy, time consuming process.
-PropertyRadar makes public records more useful and actionable by making sense of that data and enriching it to make it more useful.
+Unfortunately, searching through public records data can be a messy, time-consuming process.
+But PropertyRadar makes public records more useful and actionable by making sense of that data and enriching it to make it more useful.

 You can draw a map shape of your market, and then add “All foreclosures” as a criteria, or choose from different statuses of foreclosures or different property prices.

 You can also add “Death of joint tenant” as a criteria inside of PropertyRadar.
 This is a horrible life event that can be made even more stressful when the homeowner is trying to maintain the property in the way they did when their loved one was alive.
 Tread lightly and with tact.
 The goal is to help out a homeowner who might be able to live a better life if they sell their current home.